Geology, Earth Science, BA

 Alert

-1. By the end of your first 48 credit hours attempted, you must have completed your General Education English, Math, and Communications (Speech) requirements
+1. By the end of your first 48 credit hours attempted, you must have completed your General Education English, Mathematics, Statistics, and Logic, and Communications (Speech) requirements

 2. By the end of your first 48 credit hours attempted, you must have declared a major and transferred to (been accepted by) a degree granting college at The University of Akron.